Planning and running courses: Course leader

 • Electronic course evaluation in Evald requires a student representative to comment on the course evaluation in conjunction with the course management.
 The student representative is elected by the course participants at the start of the course and receives payment (see below).

-• Tell the students about the course page in Slunik and about any room in Canvas as well as how you want to communicate with the students.
+• Tell the students about the course room in Canvas as well as how you want to communicate with the students.
 Stress that the students' SLU email addresses are the only acceptable addresses for email communication (no Gmail, etc.).

 Students who are absent from roll-call may lose their place on the course, unless they have notified the course coordinating department in advance of special grounds for missing roll-call.
 The course leader will make the decision on the loss of place on the course.
 The start of the course for distance-learning courses and courses with flexible course starts may take a different form.
 Special grounds in this context are defined the regulations for education, section 6.
 Assessment and grades.